Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing my experience at local eyewear label Otago Optical.

 Let’s now take a closer look at the Omata frame.

 The titanium frame of the Omata is thin and svelte – very trendy.
-There’s definitely a Korean-esque vibe to the frame, but it’s not overly oppa, for the lack of a better word.
+There’s a Korean-esque vibe to the frame, but it’s not overly oppa, for the lack of a better word.
 It’s neither too round nor too squarish, thus being a nice balance of youth and seriousness.

-In fact, I fell in love with the hexagonal shape of the Omata.
-It definitely makes me look younger (as compared to my previous spectacles), but still age-appropriate.
+I fell in love with the hexagonal shape of the Omata.
+It makes me look younger (as compared to my previous spectacles), but still age-appropriate.
 I’ve worn these with a suit as well as casual wear, and the Omata proved to be equally at home with both.
 In other words, it’s a versatile frame that suits almost every occasion/outfit.

 Conclusion – so Otago Optical “shiok” or not?